BKSubham/e_referral_form/README.md

 Each field in the form is validated using **Zod**, ensuring that the data is in the correct format, contains valid values, and meets required constraints.

-## Project Structure
+## Referral Form Structure

-The project contains several sections, each with its own form fields and validation rules.
+The Form contains several sections, each with its own form fields and validation rules.
 The validation is done using **Zod**, ensuring that every input is validated based on the requirements defined for the field type.

 ### Form Fields and Validation Rules